-- 1 Tap the Setup ( 1) icon in the side bar. - 2 Tap Bandwidth from the following choices: 5 MHz, 10 MHz, 15 MHz, or 20 MHz. - 3 Tap to switch Signal Tech Type to TDD or FDD.
+- 1 Tap the Setup ( - 2 Tap Bandwidth from the following choices: 5 MHz, 10 MHz, 15 MHz, or 20 MHz. - 3 Tap to switch Signal Tech Type to TDD or FDD. - 4 Tap Subframe Number from 0 to 9. - 5 Tap to switch PCI (Physical Cell ID) to Manual or Auto. - Auto lets the instrument detect the Physical Cell ID for the DSS signal automatically. - Manual sets the specific Physical Cell ID for the DSS signal manually in order to speed up the synchronization with a BTS. - 6 Tap PCI and input a value from 0 to 503 using the on-screen keyboard.
+The PCI switches to Manual. - 7 Tap Antenna Port to assign an antenna port number automatically or manually, and select from Auto, Antenna 0, Antenna 1, Antenna 2, or Antenna 3.

-- 4 Tap Subframe Number from 0 to 9. - 5 Tap to switch PCI (Physical Cell ID) to Manual or Auto. - Auto lets the instrument detect the Physical Cell ID for the DSS signal automatically. - Manual sets the specific Physical Cell ID for the DSS signal manually in order to speed up the synchronization with a BTS. - 6 Tap PCI and input a value from 0 to 503 using the on-screen keyboard.
-The PCI switches to Manual. - Tap Antenna Port to assign an antenna port number automatically or manually, and select from Auto, Antenna 0, Antenna 1, Antenna 2, or Antenna 3.
-If the MIMO is set to 2x2, the antenna ports 2 and 3 are disabled. - 8 Select MIMO between 2x2 and 4x4 to set the number of antenna ports. - 9 Select Cyclic Prefix between Normal and Extended.
+- 8 Select MIMO between 2x2 and 4x4 to set the number of antenna ports. - 9 Select Cyclic Prefix between Normal and Extended.